- My LS

 The Online Dispute Resolution Regulation is revoked by the Consumer Protection (Amendment etc.) (EU Exit) Regulations 2018.

-From 1 January 2021, businesses and consumers in the UK will no longer be able to use the ODR platform.
+From 1 January 2021, businesses and consumers in the UK are no longer able to use the ODR platform.

-However, UK consumers will still be able to access ADR entities in EU countries, just not through the ODR.
+However, UK consumers can still access ADR entities in EU countries, just not through the ODR.

-In addition, online traders selling in the UK will no longer be obliged to provide consumers with information about the EU's ODR platform on their websites.
+In addition, online traders selling in the UK are no longer obliged to provide consumers with information about the EU's ODR platform on their websites.